 Be sure to check with your academic unit for interim deadlines for your project.
+You should strictly adhere to all deadlines.

 Formatting Your Project

 Each academic unit will specify an acceptable format for the manuscript.
 Most disciplines prefer a particular style; therefore, you should consult your graduate program adviser to ask which style manual to follow.
 If the field of study demands a specific style guide, you must follow it consistently, except where its instructions conflict with the guidelines of TGS in this manual.
 This manual supersedes your academic unit's style guide for the introductory section and general formatting only.
 From page one (1), you should follow your discipline's style.